Akbram98/Paramed-AndroidApp/README.md

-# Project Name
-Paramed - Health Care Android Application
+# Paramed - Health Care Android Application

 ## About the Project